 Archive for the ‘Lens’ Category

-Read the rest of this entry »

-3. Focused areas within the frame.
 Read the rest of this entry » .

+A few tricks to lessen Chromatic Aberration are: Read the rest of this entry » .

 Related Photography Ideas for Lens at OneSlidePhotography.com

 For as long as I’ve become a photographer, there’s a list of bad habits that’s as long.
 These bad habits of photographers could be easily avoided if you’re willing to start as early as possible to avoid further losses.
 These bad habits in Photography usually include: 1.
 Not checking the completeness of the equipment.
 True, […]